bgoonz/BGOONZ_BLOG_2.0/docs/angolia.md

 ![nope](https://www.stackbit.com/images/1593607475-nope.jpg)

 In this post, we’re going to explore adding search to a site built with Gatsby.
 We’ll use a service called [Algolia](https://www.algolia.com/) for the search API.
 This is a commercial offering, but it has a generous free tier.
-The example site was built with Stackbit, though there’s nothing in the code that we’ll discuss that is Stackbit specific (for reference, you can see the full project code at <https://github.com/remotesynth/good-celery>).
+The example site was built with Stackbit, though there’s nothing in the code that we’ll discuss that is Stackbit specific (for reference, you can see the full project code at <a href="https://github.com/remotesynth/good-celery" class="uri">https://github.com/remotesynth/good-celery</a>).
 Ok, enough intro…let’s get coding.

 Setting Up Algolia
 ------------------